DanielaLujanTrejo/Methods-of-organization-/README.md

 ## Description :page_facing_up:

 **Methods and skills for personal organization:**

-A tool that shows the importance of time organization, its different techniques and how you can implement them in your day-to-day life to obtain a better performance.
-Aimed at a higher education level in first year students of Software Engineering FMAT UADY for face to face and online modality.
+Interactive video in which the importance of organization, its different techniques and how you can implement them in your day to day getting a better performance.
+Aimed at a higher education level in first year students of Software Engineering FMAT UADY for classroom and online mode.

 **Users:**
 - Elementary: First year students of the Software Engineering Degree at FMAT UADY with bad organizational habits.